pocl/pocl/doc/sphinx/source/development.rst

 If your favourite project is already under 'example', but not listed as a tier-1 test suite, please update its status so that 'make check' passes with the current HEAD of pocl and let us know, and we do our best to add it.

-Naturally this policy/support promise concerns only the lead developers (the CPC group).
-Any community involvement to provide a wider support/maintenance level will be heartily welcomed.

 .. _releasing: